 Vertrel® XP has been accepted by the U.S. Environmental Protection Agency (EPA) under the Significant New Alternatives Policy (SNAP) program as a substitute for ozone-depleting substances.
 Vertrel® XP is also VOC compliant under the California South Coast Air Quality Management District (SCAQMD) regulations which require VOC content less than 50 g/L of solvent.
 Vertrel® XP is not a hazardous air pollutant (HAP) and is, therefore, not subject to NESHAP regulations.
 Vertrel® XP is not included in the SARA Title III Section 313 list of toxic chemicals, and is not subject to SARA Title III (EPCRA) reporting requirements.

 The components of Vertrel® XP are listed in the TSCA inventory.
-One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® XP MSDS regulatory section.
+One component, HFC-43-10mee, is subject to the Significant New Use Rule (SNUR) and should be used only in the applications indicated in the Vertrel® XP Safety Data Sheet regulatory section.

 Flammability and Toxicity

 Vertrel® XP exhibits no open- or closed-cup flash point, and is not classified as a flammable liquid by NFPA or DOT.
 In addition, the product has no vapor flammability limits in air.

 Flash point data and limits of flammability in air provide the user with additional information that could be used as elements of a fire risk assessment and to determine guidelines for the safe handling volatile chemicals.
 Users should ensure compliance with NFPA standards and local fire codes.